About the Library

 Saturday 9.00 am to 7.00 pm

 This service is for BUiD registered users requesting for items that are NOT available in BUiD Library.
-Please check the availability of the library resources through the main catalogue before you proceed with your request.
+Please check the availability of the learning resources through the Library website before you proceed with your request.

 Information Technology Resources